UI Design & Branding Exercise | December 2020

 This project started when I began to think about what kind of branding a local podcast company would have.
-I wanted to represent it in print and digital form, so I chose to create a logo, business card, and desktop/mobile mockups of what I would envision a business like this to look like.

 For a brand to be memorable, it needs to have a unique, recognizable logo and branding theme.
 I also wanted to use this as an opportunity to get feedback on my designs so I could further improve my skills.

 Since this was a personal project and not for an external client, I was free to make my own decisions on some design choices like balance, placement, colors, etc. However, this comes with the drawback that I may not receive criticism that could potentially improve my designs for the better.

 In addition, I had very little knowledge of the podcast industry, so tackling this project would come with a lot of new opportunities for learning.

 A logo needs to be recognizable but also simple to avoid overcomplexity.
 Too many lines, especially small lines, don't translate well when shrunk down and can get jumbled.
 There's also different kinds of logos, from letter marks to symbols to combinations and others.
 For this project, it made sense to use a letter mark since I already had the initials "PNW" to work with.
 To make it clear this was for a podcast, I chose to combine the initials with line art of a recording mic, which is a more common and recognizable symbol for audio-inspired icons.